YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### TSHundreds

-The track speed digit to display in the hundreds place.
+The track speed digit to display in the hundreds place. -1 to hide the digit.

 #### TSTens

-The track speed digit to display in the tens place.
+The track speed digit to display in the tens place. -1 to hide the digit.

 #### TSUnits

-The track speed digit to display in the ones place.
+The track speed digit to display in the ones place. -1 to hide the digit.

 #### MaximumSpeedLimitIndicator